-Measure 2019 2020 Improvement Performance Performance Trend Percentage of bridges in "Fair" or better condition (/ 100%).
-100% of 100% of Trend not bridges bridges applicable Average pavement condition of drivable bridges (PCI / 100).
-63 / 100 PCI 63 / 100 PCI ₽ Percentage of drivable bridges with cycling or pedestrian infrastructure.
+Measure 2019 Performance 2020 Performance Improvement Trend Percentage of bridges in "Fair" or better condition ( / 100%).
+100% of bridges 100% of bridges Trend not applicable Average pavement condition of drivable bridges (PCI / 100).
+63 / 100 PCI 63 / 100 PCI Percentage of drivable bridges with cycling or pedestrian infrastructure.
 81% of drivable bridges 81% of drivable bridges Trend not applicable Average daily traffic on drivable bridges (number of vehicles).
-3,353 vehicles 3,353 vehicles Trend not per day per day applicable Number of customer complaints (bridge appearance, graffiti, etc.) 6 complaints 9 complaints Trend not applicable
+3,353 vehicles per day 3,353 vehicles per day Trend not applicable Number of customer complaints (bridge appearance, graffiti, etc.) 6 complaints 9 complaints Trend not applicable

-Measure 2019 Performance 2020 Performance Improvement Trend Average bridge condition index value (/ 100, British Columbia method).
+Measure 2019 Performance 2020 Performance Improvement Trend Average bridge condition index value ( / 100, British Columbia method).
 64 / 100 BCI 64 / 100 BCI ₽ Capital renewal reinvestment ratio (5-year rolling average).
-0.81% of replacement cost 0.90% of replacement cost 1 Percentage of bridges requiring minor and/or major repairs within 5 years (per OSIM).
-15% of bridges 21% of bridges 1 Percentage of bridges inspected within last 2 years.
-100% 100% 1 Average condition of primary structural loading components (/ 100%).
+0.81% of replacement cost 0.90% of replacement cost Percentage of bridges requiring minor and/or major repairs within 5 years (per OSIM).
+15% of bridges 21% of bridges Ŧ Percentage of bridges inspected within last 2 years.
+100% 100% Average condition of primary structural loading components (/ 100%).
 Fair - (62%) Fair - (62%) Trend not applicable Average condition of secondary structural loading components (/ 100%).
 Fair - (63%) Fair - (63%) Trend not applicable Average condition of non- structural auxiliary components (/ 100%).
 Fair - (63%) Fair - (63%) Trend not applicable Average utilized traffic capacity of drivable bridges.
 79% of traffic capacity.
 79% of traffic capacity.
 Trend not applicable Percent of drivable bridges with traffic above road class design.
 28% of drivable bridges.
 28% of drivable bridges.
 Trend not applicable

-Levels of service measures do not have endorsed targets.
+\Levels of service measures do not have endorsed targets.
 Trend observations are made on the basis of general recommendations related to the sustainability of assets, services, and finances

-Bridges do not have a dedicated asset replacement fund, instead being shared with roads and sidewalks.
+\\Bridges do not have a dedicated asset replacement fund, instead being shared with roads and sidewalks.
 It is recommended that these funds be separated to allow for an independent funding source based on the needs of the assets.

-The Town maintains all regulatory requirements and practices related to Ontario Structural Inspection Manual inspections and reporting, however a consultant review of Town conditions found that British Columbia's method of calculating BCI was a better indicator of state of good repair for the Town's assets.
+\\\The Town maintains all regulatory requirements and practices related to Ontario Structural Inspection Manual inspections and reporting, however a consultant review of Town conditions found that British Columbia's method of calculating BCI was a better indicator of state of good repair for the Town's assets.